-Mr. Pisano’s technology practice includes work in the electrical, mechanical, chemical, medical device, biotechnology and software areas.
+Mr. Pisano’s technology practice includes work in the electrical, mechanical, chemical, biotechnology and software areas.
 Specific examples of his experience include:

-- assisting in various phases of litigation, particularly in the technology area of pharmaceuticals, software and computer hardware components
+- assisting in various phases of litigation, particularly in the technology area of medical devices, pharmaceuticals, software and computer hardware components

 - conducting intellectual property transactional due diligence to help investors and purchasers understand risks associated with investment in, or purchase of, companies who produce chemical compounds, building equipment, mobile devices, medical devices and equipment, software, smartphone applications and computer security systems